jonathanscholtes/azure-ai-network-secure-deployment/README.md

-# AI Foundry Landing Zone with Managed Compute
+# AI Foundry Project Landing Zone - Network Secure

 > ⚠️ **Active Development**
 > This project is under active development and may contain breaking changes.
 Stability will improve as we approach a stable release.

 ## Overview
-This repository implements the **Azure AI Baseline Reference Architecture** to deploy an **AI Foundry Landing Zone** with managed compute resources.
+This repository implements the **Azure AI Baseline Reference Architecture** to deploy an **AI Foundry Landing Zone**.
 It aligns with best practices for networking, security, and model hosting.

 The solution automates:
 - AI Foundry Projects